oliviabarrick/flux-operator/README.md

 * `TILLER_VERSION`: the default tiller version.
 * `FLUX_NAMESPACE`: if set, the namespace to watch instead of watching all namespaces for Flux CRs - only has an effect if the Flux CRD is namespaced.
+* `DISABLE_ROLES`: if set to true, prevent users from assigning Fluxes roles.
+* `DISABLE_CLUSTER_ROLES`: if set to true, prevent users from assigning Fluxes cluster roles (only the default, list all namespaces permission is granted).

 # Git SSH key